hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 ## Append to Reconcile Function

 Add the logic for phase adjustments.
-In the Reconcile function find this if block.
+In the Reconcile function, find this `if` block:

 ```go
   // If no phase set, default to pending (the initial phase):